 The engagement period is full of love, excitement, and joy.
-However, when it comes to the wedding planning process, it can seem a little daunting.
+However, when it comes to wedding planning, it can seem a little daunting.
 So, we’re here to help steer you in the right direction.

 1.)
 Tell Your Family